 Sebastian Vettel Net Worth

-As a four-time World Champion and having driven for two of the most richest Formula 1 teams in Ferrari and Red Bull, Sebastian Vettel is one of the highest earners in the sport.
+As a four-time World Champion and having driven for two of the most richest Formula 1 teams in Ferrari and Red Bull, Sebastian Vettel was one of the highest earners in the sport.

-He then put pen to paper on another three-year contract extension with Ferrari in 2017, a deal which is thought be worth in the region of £30,500,000 a year which makes him the second highest earner in Formula 1 behind Lewis Hamilton.
+He then put pen to paper on another three-year contract extension with Ferrari in 2017, a deal which was thought to be worth in the region of £30,500,000 a year which made him the second highest earner in Formula 1 behind Lewis Hamilton.

 Sebastian Vettel Family

 Sebastian Vettel is a very private person away from the race track and is one of only a select few drivers to have absolutely zero presence on social media, yet there are some details that give a glimpse into his family life.